Fundamental Limits of Infinite Constellations in MIMO Fading Channels: Attaining the Best Diversity Order

 \section{Attaining the Best Diversity Order}

-In this section we show that the upper bound derived in section \ref{sec:LowerBoundErrorProb} is achievable by a sequence of IC's in general and lattices in particular.
-First we present a transmission scheme for any $M$, $N$, $K_{l}=\frac{(M-l)(N-l)}{N+M-1-2\cdot l}+l$ and $T_{l}=N+M-1-2\cdot l$, $l=0,\dots,L-1$, where as previously defined $L=\min(M,N)$.
-Then we introduce the effective channel of the transmission scheme.
-Following that we extend the methods presented in \cite{PoltirevJournal}, in order to derive an upper bound on the average decoding error probability of ensemble of IC's, for each channel realization.
-By averaging the upper bound over the channel realizations, we find the achievable DMT of IC's at these dimensions and show that it coincides with the optimal DMT of finite constellations.
-Finally, we discuss peak to average properties of the transmission scheme, and show that there exists a single sequence of IC's that attains the optimal DMT.
+In this section we show that the optimal DMT of finite constellations is achievable by a sequence of IC's in general and lattices using regular lattice decoding in particular.
+In subsection \ref{subsec:TheTransmissionScheme} we present a transmission scheme for any $M$ and $N$ that transmits an IC with $K_{l}=\frac{(M-l)(N-l)}{N+M-1-2\cdot l}+l$ and $T_{l}=N+M-1-2\cdot l$, $l=0,\dots,L-1$, where as previously defined $L=\min(M,N)$ and $K_{l}$ is chosen based on the results in section \ref{sec:LowerBoundErrorProb}.
+In subsection \ref{subsec:TheEffectiveChannel} we present the effective channel induced by this transmission scheme.
+Following that we extend the methods presented in \cite{PoltirevJournal} and derive in Theorem \ref{Th:UpperBoundErrorProb} for each channel realization an upper bound on the average decoding error probability of ensemble of IC's.
+By averaging the upper bound over the channel realizations, we show in Theorem \ref{Th:LowerBoundDiversityOrder} that the proposed transmission scheme attains the optimal DMT.
+In Theorem \ref{Th:LowerBoundDiversityOrderLattices} we extend this result also to lattices when employing regular lattice decoder.
+Finally, we discuss power spreading technique over the transmit antennas for the transmission scheme in subsection \ref{subsec:PeaktoAverageRatio}, and give some averaging arguments on the existence of sequence of IC's that attain the optimal DMT in subsection \ref{subsec:AveragingArguments}.